vincentvanhees/ActChronicFatigue/README.md

 2. Place the exported .csv files in a new data folder that does not contain non-accelerometer files or epoch level accelerometer files.
 3. Install R and RStudio
 4. Install R package GGIR, e.g. RStudio toolbar: Tools -> Install package -> search for GGIR and click install.
+5. Create a file with the waking times, and convert this to a specific format with R script [load_and_convert_times.R](/load_and_convert_times.R)
-5. Open [runGGIR.R](/runGGIR.R) in RStudo and update the directories at the top to match you file structure.
+6. Open [runGGIR.R](/runGGIR.R) in RStudo and update the directories at the top to match you file structure.
 Note that folder paths are separated by / and not by a \ .
-6. Click on 'Source' button.
+7. Click on 'Source' button.
 If all goes well this will results after a while (depends on how many files you are processing) in a new folder structure in the output directory you specified with subfolder 'results' and inside "part2_summary.csv" en "part2_daysummary.csv".

-7. Create labels.csv file with one column for id, one column for label (holding character values for "pp" and "fa") and one column loc specifying the body location ("wrist" and "hip").
+8. Create labels.csv file with one column for id, one column for label (holding character values for "pp" and "fa") and one column loc specifying the body location ("wrist" and "hip").

-8. Run script [addVariables.R](/addVariables.R) after updating the info at the top to match your situation.
+9. Run script [addVariables.R](/addVariables.R) after updating the info at the top to match your situation.
-9. Run script [fitmodel.R](/fitmodel.R) after updating the info at the top to match your situation.
+10. Run script [fitmodel.R](/fitmodel.R) after updating the info at the top to match your situation.

 ### To apply previously trained model on new data: